 One critical word of caution — most countries outside the U.S. are “absolute novelty” countries.
 Applications must either be (a) filed in those countries before the invention is made public, (through publication, sale, or otherwise), or (b) the foreign application must be able to claim priority to a U.S. or PCT application filed before the invention was made public.

-Several countries do want to see a listing, or even copies, of all prior art references cited against corresponding applications in other countries.
-If the patent family is large, it is probably a good idea to keep a copy of all cited references in a single folder, in addition to keeping copies in the various individual country folders.
+Most foreign countries have no such duty to disclose.
+On the other hand, several countries want to see a listing of all prior art references cited against corresponding applications in other countries.
+If the patent family is large, it is probably a good idea to keep a copy of all cited references for a family of application in a single folder, in addition to keeping copies in the various individual country folders.
+A spreadsheet can be used to list all the cited references, with different rows for each of the reference, and different column for each of the countries.
+The cells of the table can be sued to store the office action date that the reference was identified.

-Foreign countries also generally allow for continuations, i.e., paying additional fees to continue processing a pending application.
-Confusingly, the patent offices in EPO, Japan and many other jurisdictions call such applications “divisionals.”
+Foreign countries generally always for filing of divisionals, i.e., child applications filed off a parent application.
+That process can usually be done any time during the prosecution.
+Foreign countries also generally allow for continuations, i.e., paying additional fees to continue prosecuting (arguing) a pending application.
+Confusingly, the patent offices in EPO, Japan and many other jurisdictions call such child applications “divisionals”, even though they are not dividing anything.

 Methods of treating diseases in humans are often unpatentable in foreign countries.
-Those that do allow claims in that area often require a special claiming format or clever claiming strategies (e.g. “a method of shampooing hair by including <> in the shampoo”).
+Those that do allow medically-related claims often require a special claiming format or clever claiming strategies (e.g. “a method of shampooing hair by including <> in the shampoo”).

 Methods of doing business and computer software are also generally unpatentable abroad.
 But here again it is possible to secure claims in those areas through clever wording.

-A European application can designate all of the following countries: Austria, Belgium, Switzerland, Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, UK, Greece, Hungary, Ireland, Iceland, Italy, Liechtenstein, Lithuania, Luxembourg, Latvia, Monaco, Netherlands, Poland, Portugal, Romania, Sweden, Slovenia, Slovakia and Turkey.
+A European application can designate all of the following countries: Albania, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Germany, Denmark, Estonia, Finland, France, Greece, Hungary, Ireland, Iceland, Italy, Liechtenstein, Lithuania, Luxembourg, Latvia, Malta Monaco, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden Switzerland, Turkey, and UK.
 The most current list is available online.
+The EPO has an excellent website that includes a useful guide to the European patent system, free patent searching, and an interesting collection of facts and figures.

 When we file through the European Patent Office (EPO), all countries necessarily have the same claims (albeit as translations) because there is only one prosecution.
 Outside the EPO countries, however, the claims almost always vary from country to country.
 We could minimize the differences by conforming the claims in each country to a single updated set, but the degree of conformity would still be limited by the fact that the patent laws differ from country to country.
 In addition, conforming the claims in each country to a single updated set would mean that any obnoxious examiner in any country would have a choke hold on the breadth of claims in all countries, and the common claim set would be unnecessarily narrow.
 For all these reasons, we do end up with different claim sets across different countries, and that is the correct result.